 The main difference is that Ivy’s graph compiler is fully framework-agnostic; Ivy’s compiler is able to compile graphs from any framework, while framework-specific compilers are of course bound to their particular framework.

 The neural network exchange formats have particular relevance to Ivy, given their utility for sharing networks between frameworks.
 For example, models can be exported to the ONNX format from TensorFlow, and then the ONNX model can be loaded into PyTorch.
 This could be seen as a form of transpilation, which is one of the central goals of Ivy.
 However, there are some important differences between Ivy’s approach and that of exchange formats.
 Firstly, Ivy requires no third-party “buy in” whatsoever.
 We take the initiative of wrapping the functional APIs of each framework and each framework version ourselves, such that Ivy can transpile between any framework and version without any need for the existing frameworks to put their own time and effort into supporting Ivy.
 Additionally, Ivy also enables transpilations for training, not only for deployment.
 For example, Ivy enables users to fine-tune or retrain JAX models using their PyTorch training pipeline, something which the exchange formats do not enable.
 Finally, Ivy exhaustively supports the full range of array processing functions available in all frameworks, which again the exchange formats do not do.
-This makes it much more broadly applicable to a wider range of applications, spanning from cutting edge deep learning to more conventional machine learning, general numerical computing and data analytics.
+This makes it much more broadly applicable to a wider range of applications, spanning from cutting edge deep learning to more conventional machine learning, general numerical computing, and data analytics.

 Compiler infrastructure is essential in order to enable arbitrary frameworks to support arbitrary hardware targets.
 MLIR, for example, has hugely simplified TensorFlow’s workflow for supporting various hardware vendors in a scalable manner, with minimal code duplication.
-However, while infrastructure such as MLIR at the compiler level is essential for framework developers, in its current form it cannot easily be used to guide the creation of tools which enable code transpilations between the user facing functions higher up the ML stack.
+However, while infrastructure such as MLIR at the compiler level is essential for framework developers, in its current form it cannot easily be used to guide the creation of tools that enable code transpilations between the user facing functions higher up the ML stack.
 The intermediate representations used by the compiler infrastructure sit further down the stack, closer to the compilers and to the hardware.
 Transpilation between frameworks requires an IR that sits between the functional APIs of the frameworks themselves, in the way that Ivy does, and this is not really the purpose of these compiler infrastructure IRs.
 Ivy’s unification goals are therefore complimentary to the unifying goals of the various compiler infrastructure efforts.

 Multi-Vendor Compiler Frameworks#